sanskarmodi8/AUTOFORECAST/README.md

 - [ ] Add support for more of the sktime estimators.
 - [ ] Add support for multivariate forecasting.
 - [ ] Add support for forecasting with exogenous data.
+- [ ] Add chabot to furhter simplify the whole process for non techinal users.

 <br/>